CamiloArboledaG/ApartamentoRV/README.md

 * Danny Alejandro Martínez Duque

-## Información de importancia 🎁
+## Important information 🎁

-* Este proyecto fue realizado para la materia de Realidad virtual de la Universidad Autonoma de Occidente 📢
+* This project was carried out for the virtual reality subject of autonoma University of the West 📢
-* Profesor: Cesar Martinez Uribe 🍺
+* * Professor: Cesar Martinez Uribe 🍺
-* Gracias por la comprensión y los comentarios del proyecto 🤓.
+* * Thank you for the understanding and comments of the 🤓.

 ---
-⌨️ con ❤️
+⌨️ with ❤️